12pm-1pm Pacific Time

 Class description

-Learn about the current occupational safety and health research featuring doctorate and master’s program research across Industrial Hygiene.
-The Northwest Center for Occupational Safety and Health Continuing Education program presents a dynamic webinar series highlighting research discoveries of current Education and Research Center graduate students.
+Learn about the current occupational safety and health research featuring doctorate and master’s program research across Industrial Hygiene, Occupational Health Nursing, Occupational and Environmental Medicine, and Occupational Safety.
+The Northwest Center for Occupational Health and Safety Continuing Education program presents a dynamic webinar series highlighting research discoveries of current Education and Research Center graduate students.

 Each 50-minute live webinar will feature doctorate and master's candidate research Occupational Health Services, Occupational Medicine, and Occupational Health Nursing disciplines.
 This is an opportunity to hear directly from researchers on relevant, current topics facing workers today.